SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

 **%records**
     Info: Admin only.
 Gets you our ban records.

+**%region** `<region: Optional>`
+    Info: Sets your region on your profile.
+The regions are the 6 commonly used continents, matches some inputs to those.
+So EU will work, as well as europe.
+Leave the field blank to delete the region from your profile.
+    Example: `%region europe`
+    Aliases: setregion, spregion, country

 **%reloadcogs**
     Info: Owner only.
 Reloads all of the cogs of this bot, so you don't have to restart it for every little change.